omeka/omeka-s-developer/docs/key_concepts/working_with_Sass_and_CSS.md

+---
-# Working with Sass and CSS
+title: Working with Sass and CSS
+---

 Omeka S's CSS is generated using Gulp and other Node packages.
 The necessary packages are installed with npm.
 From the top-level Omeka S directory: